LBHB/multichannel_sorting/readme.md

 ```
 3. Choose lbhb as the lab

+<b>If you already have a copy of baphy:</b>
+1. Pull the latest version

 <b>Whether or not you already have baphy:</b>
 1. Add the path to the multichannel code to BaphyConfigPath.m:
 In MATLAB: